Cullingworth Village Primary School

 E-safety workshops...

-Years 3, 4, 5 and 6 recently had an online safety workshop lead by the cyber team from the West Yorkshire Police.
-The workshop covered the use of social media and the ages restrictions on social media websites and games.
-They also learnt how to create a good password and communicating safely with others on the internet.
+Years 3, 4, 5 and 6 have online safety workshops each year lead by the cyber team from the West Yorkshire Police.
+The workshop covers the use of social media and the ages restrictions on social media websites and games.
+The children learn how to create a good password and communicating safely with others on the internet.
 Here are some photos...

-Here are some e-safety posters made by years 5 and 6 after the workshop...
+Here are some e-safety posters made by years 5 and 6 after their workshop...

 Here are some quotes from the children during their discussions after the workshop...

-"The talk made me realise how much technology has advanced in the past 30 years" Zoey
+"The talk made me realize how much technology has advanced in the past 30 years"

 "The video showed us that if you share details online anyone can access it.
 People aren't always who they say they are online and can lie about their identity to become your friend.
 Even without intending to you can share personal details such as your school (if you post pictures in your school uniform)"